courtiol/IsoriX/sources_for_vignettes/readme.md

 * create the asis file (see pdf in this folder for how to)

-* if vignettes are pdfs, you can reduce their size by creating png pictures at 100 dpi and by comrpessing the pdfs using Ghostscript.
+* if vignettes are pdfs, you can reduce their size by creating png pictures at 100 dpi and by compressing the pdfs using Ghostscript.
 The can be done easily in R by typing:

 ```
 #!R